aosabook/500lines/template-engine/chapter.md

 Here, the user's name will be dynamic, as will the names and prices of the products.
-Even the number of products isn't fixed: at another moment, there could be five products to display or only one.
+Even the number of products isn't fixed: at another moment, there could be more or fewer products to display.

 One simple way to make this HTML would be to have string constants in our code, and join them together to produce the page.
 Dynamic data would be inserted with string substitution of some sort.
 Some of our dynamic data is repetitive, like our lists of products.
-This means we'll have chunks that repeat, so those would have to be handled separately and combined with the rest of the page.
+This means we'll have chunks of HTML that repeat, so those would have to be handled separately and combined with the rest of the page.

-Producing our toy page this way would look like this:
+Producing our toy page in this way might look like this:

 ```
+# The main HTML for the whole page.
 PAGE_HTML = """
 <p>Welcome, {name}!</p>
 <p>Products:</p>